Subscription Management

 Confirm the removal in the warning dialog

 Note: Some assignments are non-removable.
 The account where the subscription was originally purchased through GitHub Marketplace or Azure Marketplace cannot be unassigned.
-Additionally, at least one account must remain assigned to each subscription.
+At least one account must remain assigned to each subscription.

 Subscription Details Modal

-Clicking the View button opens a detailed modal with comprehensive subscription information.
+Clicking the View button opens a detailed modal with detailed subscription information.

 Key Metrics